WP1: long-term application and sustained use through continuation of reference pilots

 Up to now, the application of SWS has been restricted to the Netherlands, whereas SWS have the potential to solve water problems in coastal areas worldwide.
 To accelerate the European and worldwide commercialization, it is important to test and demonstrate SWS applicability in different hydrogeological settings, for different end-users, and under different policy and regulatory frameworks.
 This will increase confidence in the techniques, and will provide important knowledge on its market potentials and constraints.

 The Netherlands are a sedimentary basin made of unconsolidated sands and clays, which is the typical geology found in coastal delta’s worldwide (e.g., Northern Germany, the Mississippi delta, Bangladesh, Jakarta).
 The reference pilots (WP1) have demonstrated SWS applicability in this type of geology.
 Confined and unconfined carbonates (fractured and/or karstic) constitute another type of important coastal aquifers, and three of the replication sites are in this type of geology.
 Successful SWS evaluation and replication there will demonstrate the wide applicability of SWS beyond the sandy aquifers of the Netherlands and increase the (worldwide) market potential significantly.

-In WP2 market replications will be set up through field pilots in Denmark, Greece, the Netherlands and the USA.
+In WP2 market replications will be set up through field pilots in Denmark, Greece, the Netherlands and Mexico.
 Replications will be tailor-made to the local conditions, serving the needs of the local clients, decision makers and other stakeholders.
 Participatory technology assessments (pTA) with the SWS stakeholder groups will make clear whether SWS provide desirable answers to the local and regional societal and economic challenges. pTAs will be executed in WP3, as part of the SWS Knowledge Base, developed in T3.1.

 WP3: Paving the way for SWS implementation: SWS Replication Tools